 Once you’ve chosen the attribute and date range and clicked the Refresh/Apply button, the tracker will store this setting and use it by default until you change it.

 Explanation of table headers (8).

 Full name of the campaign.
 The full name consists of the Affiliate network, the Country Code and the name you define.

-The Overall column represents total number of visits including filtered visits;
+The Overall column represents the total number of visits including filtered visits;

-The Bleed column represents percentage of filtered visits from overall visits;
+The Bleed column represents the percentage of filtered visits from overall visits;

 The Visits column represents how many visits a campaign has in a specified date range;